 Ribbon or cord

-In case you’re wondering, yes, there is a specific reason why I’m using the super clear resin for this project.
-It is a casting resin and specially designed for pouring into molds in small volumes.
+In case you’re wondering, yes, there is a specific reason to use the super clear resin for this project.
+It is a casting resin specially designed to pour into molds in small volumes.
 It cures hard and clear and won’t bend once fully cured.
-If you want to learn more about why this is important, be sure to check out this article on the differences between casting resin and doming resin.
+If you want to know why this is important, check out the differences between casting resin and doming resin.

 Step 1: Prep the snowflake molds

-Apply a light mist of resin mold release and let it dry for at least 30 minutes prior to use.
+Apply a light mist of resin mold release and let it dry for at least 30 minutes before use.

 Step 2: Mix resin for the first layer

 This mold holds about 40 cc total of resin.
-Since I am doing this in two layers, I only need about 20 cc of mixed resin for the first layer.
+You’re making these snowflakes in two layers, you only need about 20 ccs of mixed resin for the first layer.

 Step 3: Divide and color the resin

 Split the mixed resin into three separate cups.
-Then, color with assorted glitters.
+Then, color with glitters.